 - Restricted discretionary activities will be assessed in accordance with section 104 and 104C of the RMA, meaning only those matters to which Council has restricted its discretion will be considered, and Council may grant or refuse the application, and, if granted, may impose conditions with respect to matters over which it has restricted its discretion. - 2.
-Rules 22.9.2 22.9.6: - a. list the matters Council will restrict its discretion to, under the heading 'matters of discretion', these matters are not further restricted by any guidance provided; and - b. provide guidance on how consent applications will be assessed, under the heading 'guidance on the assessment of resource consents', including: - i. relevant objectives and policies, with respect to s104(1)(b)(vi); - ii. potential circumstances that may support a consent application.
-These are examples of situations or mitigation measures that may support consent being granted, but are not requirements that must always be met in order for an activity to be granted consent; - iii. general assessment guidance; and - iv. conditions that may be imposed. - 3.
+Rules 22.9.2 22.9.6: - a. list the matters Council will restrict its discretion to; and - b. provide guidance on how consent applications will be assessed, including: - i. relevant objectives and policies, with respect to s104(1)(b)(vi); - ii. potential circumstances that may support a consent application; - iii. general assessment guidance; and - iv. conditions that may be imposed. - 3.
 Rules 22.9.2 22.9.6 apply as follows: - a.
 Rule 22.9.2 applies to all performance standard contraventions; - b.
 Rule 22.9.3 applies to land use performance standard contraventions; - c.
 Rule 22.9.4 applies to development performance standard contraventions; - d.
 Rule 22.9.5 applies to subdivision performance standard contraventions; and - e.
 Rule 22.9.6 applies to performance standard contraventions in an overlay zone, mapped area or affecting a scheduled item.

-22 22.9.2 Assessment of all performance standard contraventions Pe erformance standard Guidance on the assessment of resource consents 1.
-All performance standard Potential circumstances that may support a consent application include: a.
+22.9.2 Assessment of all performance standard contraventions Performance standard Guidance on the assessment of resource consents All performance standard Potential circumstances that may support a consent application include: a.
 The degree of non-compliance with the performance standard is minor. contraventions b.
 The need to meet other performance standards, or site specific factors including topography, make meeting the standard impracticable. c.
 The nature of activities on surrounding sites, topography of the site and/or surrounding sites, or other site specific factors make the standard irrelevant as the adverse effects that the standard is trying to manage will not occur. d.
 Non-compliance with a development performance standard would improve the design of the development in a way that would result in positive effects and better achieve the identified objectives and policies of the Plan.
 General assessment guidance: Where more than one standard is contravened, the combined effects of the contraventions should be considered. f.
 In balancing consideration of the objectives and policies related to the maintenance of heritage values and those related to general amenity, greater weight will usually be placed on heritage policies.

-22 22.9.3 Assessment of land use performance standard contraventions Performance standard Matters of discretion Guidance on the assessment of resource consents 2.
+22 22.9.3 Assessment of land use performance standard contraventions Performance Matters of discretion standard Matters of discretion Guidance on the assessment of resource consents 1.
+Electrical a.
+Effects on health see Rule 9.5 and safety See Rule 9.5 2.
 Location a.
-Effects on the vibrancy, and economic and social success of the CBD and centres Relevant objectives and policies: i.
-Objective 22.2.2 ii.
+Effects on the vibrancy, and economic and social success of the CBD and centres Relevant objectives and policies:i.
+Objective 22.2.2ii.
 Ancillary restaurants and retail are designed, located and operated to primarily serve visitors to the Dunedin Botanic Garden (Policy 22.2.2.6).
-3. Minimum mobility car parking a.
-Effects on the safety and efficiency of the transport networkb.
-Effects on accessibility See Rule 6.10
+3. Minimum car parking a.
+Effects on the safety and efficiency of the transport network See Rule 6.10 b.
+Effects on accessibility